logicalclocks/logicalclocks.github.io/docs/setup_installation/aws/getting_started.md

 All the commands have unix-like quotation rules.
 These commands will need to be adapted to your terminal's quoting rules.
 See [Using quotation marks with strings](https://docs.aws.amazon.com/cli/v1/userguide/cli-usage-parameters-quoting-strings.html) in the AWS CLI User Guide .

+All the commands use the default AWS profile.
+Add the *--profile* parameter to use another profile.

 ## Step 1: Connecting your AWS account

 [Managed.hopsworks.ai](https://managed.hopsworks.ai) deploys Hopsworks clusters to your AWS account.
 To enable this you have to permit us to do so.
 This is done using an AWS cross-account role.